arminhammer/wolkenkratzer/README.md

 let t = new wk.Template()

-t.addDescription('AWS CloudFormation Sample Template S3_Website_With_CloudFront_Distribution: Sample template showing how to create a website with a custom DNS name, hosted on Amazon S3 and served via Amazone CloudFront.
+t.setDescription('AWS CloudFormation Sample Template S3_Website_With_CloudFront_Distribution: Sample template showing how to create a website with a custom DNS name, hosted on Amazon S3 and served via Amazone CloudFront.
 It assumes you already have a Hosted Zone registered with Amazon Route 53. **WARNING** This template creates an Amazon Route 53 DNS record, an S3 bucket and a CloudFront distribution.
 You will be billed for the AWS resources used if you create a stack from this template.')

 let hostedZoneParam = new wk.Parameter('HostedZone', {
   'Type': 'String',